Jul 16, 2018

 That’s the achievement, but what about the journey, and what did it take to get there?

-Prerna was one of the two girls in the group.
-People attempted the daddy of big falls in pairs.
-Prerna didn’t have a partner.
+Prerna was one of the two girls in the group, and didn’t have a climbing partner to belay her.
 When everyone tried and failed, she was the last one left.
 “No one asked me if I wanted to do it,” she remembered.
 “I was a new person in their community.
-I felt that the rest of the team was oblivious to giving opportunity.
-I found someone to belay me and went to the furthest point of the fall.”
+I felt that the rest of the team was oblivious to giving someone new an opportunity.
+I found someone to belay me, and went to reach the highest point on the icefall.”

 A strong and supportive ecosystem can make a huge difference.
 Prerna had to be patient to find the right people who supported and motivated her.
 Until then, she resorted to a change in attitude.
 “Earlier, when I climbed with people and noticed that they are not nice people, I wouldn’t be as motivated and see myself withdrawing from giving my all,” she remarks.
 “There were more people to pull me down than to support me, even if just for fun.
 They would tell me that for a girl, I climb so well.
 I was really bothered by this.
 But now, I am able to see the good in people, learn from them and move on.
 I don’t let the badness get to me.”